hypothe/markerlessBoMI_FaMa/README.md

 Right now, in the docker environment, using the external video source instead of the camera is the **easiest** solution, as WSL2 does not, to this day, *directly* support sharing devices between the Windows OS and WSL itself, which in turn means those cannot be accessed by the container.
 While there are some un-official solutions, these are generally cumbersome, or not fully supported (eg. if interested give a look at [wsl-usbip](https://devblogs.microsoft.com/commandline/connecting-usb-devices-to-wsl/) an almost-official on-going project, which I tried with small degrees of success but might become useful in the near future).
 So, try to stick to this workaround if you can, while testing/exapnding the system.

-> NOTE on the docker naming: Right now the `latest` and the `blink-refactor` tags point to the same image, but there is no guarantee for this to remain the case in the future.
+> NOTE on the docker naming: Right now the `latest` and the `main` tags point to the same image, but there is no guarantee for this to remain the case in the future.
 Always refere to the `latest` tag unless instructed otherwise.